 Cue Fi smashing the window with a chair after her "talk" goes south and running out with armed men following.

-Sam:NO, listen, there was this thing... and long story short the gun didn't have an owner anymore. [raises his eyebrow and gives a "get it?" look]
+Sam:'It's not a gift.
+There was this thing... and then... the gun didn't have an owner anymore. [uses a hand gesture and gives a "get it?" look]

 Spencer: You'd better bring backup.
 That bitch is an alien!